 This recipe requires just a few basic ingredients, most of which you likely have in your refrigerator and pantry — carrots, ginger, and a mild vinegar.

-If you enjoy taking home vegetable sushi from the supermarket or natural foods store, a salad topped with this Japanese-style carrot-ginger dressing is a perfect pairing.
+- If you enjoy vegetable sushi from the supermarket or natural foods store, a salad topped with this Japanese-style carrot-ginger dressing is a perfect pairing.

-A salad topped with this dressing is also excellent with tofu dishes; a good choice is this simple Tofu and Bok Choy Stir-Fry.
+- A salad served with in this carrot-ginger is also companionable with tofu dishes; a good choice is Tofu and Bok Choy Stir-Fry.

 - Green Goddess Salad Dressing